gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 what "proper" young ladies did.

 Oh, my aunt put on a performance at that.
 She was only trying to do what was best.
-She was only trying to raise me the way my mother would have...  would have...
-Right on cue, a single shiny tear ran down her cheek.
+She was only trying to raise me the way my mother would have…  would have…  Right on cue, a single shiny tear ran down her cheek.
 I counted in my
-head: one hippopotamus, two hippopotami...
-On three, her chin quivered, just once, and she took a deep breath and forgave me for being so ungrateful.
+head: one hippopotamus, two hippopotami…  On three, her chin quivered, just once, and she took a deep breath and forgave me for being so ungrateful.

 That evening I just nodded at her, straightening up and taking my elbows off the